broadcastt/broadcastt-laravel-http/README.md

 ],
 ```

-We recommend to use your `.env` to configure these data.
+The recommended way is to use environment variables or use `.env` to configure these data.

 You can also use the `PUSHER_APP_KEY`, `PUSHER_APP_SECRET`, `PUSHER_APP_ID` and `PUSHER_APP_CLUSTER` environment variables respectively.